uncomplexlearning/a-level/markdown/cs.md

 - Floating point binary numbers are normalised to provide:
   - maximum precision for the word length
-  - unique representations of each numer (so easier to compare)
+  - unique representations of each number (so easier to compare)
 - This involves:
   - manipulating the mantissa to start with 01 (positive) or 10 (negative)
   - subtracting the number of places the bits have shifted from the exponent in decimal